-Card machines also usually link to ePOS systems and thus give you greater control and flexibility over your finances.
+Card machines also usually link to ePOS systems and thus give you greater control and flexibility over your business finances, allowing you to keep track of transactions more easily.
 Payment processing and the associated admin is also much easier compared to counting cash and doing end-of-day cash register checks, etc. It also future-proofs your business as reliance on cash continues to decline.

 The main drawback is that there are associated costs which we discuss below.
 You must do financial calculations to make sure that using a card reader is still profitable.
 Also, there is the initial effort involved in converting to a card machine and digital system.